About this Website

 Browsing tips

 The site is tested with Internet Explorer, Edge, Chrome and Firefox.
 It has also been hosted on both Linux and Windows servers and various issues have been fixed over the years (e.g. Linux is case-sensitive to filenames whereas Windows is not).
-This is significant because the site is built using a Windows computer so such problems do not become apparent until the site has been published to a Linux server.
+This is significant because the site is built using a Windows computer so such problems do not become apparent until it has been published to a Linux server.
+It is amazing how many web designers are unaware of this and similar issues, as revealed by the fact that they obviously do not test their products carefully enough.

-The page content (lots of text and diagrams) means that the site is intended for laptops or desktops rather than small tablets or smartphones.
+The page content (lots of text and diagrams) means that the site is intended for laptops or desktops rather than small tablets or smartphones, though it should nevertheless render itself properly on these devices.
 In view of the width of some diagrams and pictures a minimum horizontal screen width of about 13.5 inches (343 mm) is recommended if horizontal scrolling is to be avoided.

 Conditions of Use, Copyright, Trademarks, Patents, IPR